AyseAyhan/Network-Security/docs/AyseAyhan_NetworkSecurityMkDocs.md

 -   Evolving technology trends such as the metaverse, Web3, fintech, and autonomous vehicles can make finding the right antivirus protection more challenging.
-Traditional antivirus technologies may not detect modern fileless attacks carried out using trusted systems like PowerShell.
+Traditional antivirus technologies may not detect modern fileless attacks are carried out using trusted systems like PowerShell.

 **Other features include:**